The1keyy/brenda-birthday/README.md

-🎂 Interactive Birthday Website for Brenda
+Interactive Birthday Website for Brenda

 Overview
-This project is a custom built, interactive birthday website designed to celebrate Brenda’s 21st birthday.
+This project is a custom-built, interactive birthday website designed to celebrate Brenda’s 21st birthday.
 It features dynamic animations, interactive elements, and an engaging user experience.
 The website is fully responsive and optimized for both desktop and mobile devices.

-🔹 Key Features
+Key Features
-🎉 Personalized Birthday Message: Displays a heartfelt, animated message.
-🎵 Background Music Option: Users can enable or disable background music.
-🎁 Interactive Gift Section: Engaging Yes/No buttons with dynamic responses.
-🎊 Confetti Animations: Adds a festive celebration effect.
+Personalized birthday message with animated effects Background music option with user-controlled playback Interactive gift section with dynamic Yes/No responses Confetti animations for a celebratory feel
-📱 Responsive Design: Ensures a smooth experience on all screen sizes.
-🚀 Live Deployment: Hosted via GitHub Pages for easy access.
+Responsive design ensuring a smooth experience across all devices Live deployment via GitHub Pages for easy accessibility

-🔹 Technologies Used
+Technologies Used
-HTML5 – Structuring the webpage
+HTML5 for webpage structure
-CSS3 & Bootstrap – Styling and layout responsiveness
-JavaScript (ES6) – Handling interactivity and animations GitHub Pages – Deployment for live hosting
+CSS3 and Bootstrap for styling and responsiveness JavaScript (ES6) for interactivity and animations GitHub Pages for live hosting

-🔹 Project Purpose
+Project Purpose
-📌 Frontend Web Development Practice – Strengthens skills in HTML, CSS, JavaScript, and UI/UX design.
-🎨 Creative Coding – Applies color theory, animations, and interactive elements to enhance user engagement.
-🏗️ Live Project Experience – Demonstrates ability to build and deploy a fully functional, real-world project.
+Enhances frontend web development skills using HTML, CSS, JavaScript, and UI/UX design principles Applies creative coding techniques, including color theory, animations, and interactive elements Demonstrates the ability to build and deploy a fully functional, real-world project

-🔗 Live Demo
+Live Demo
-🚀 View the website here: https://the1keyy.github.io/brenda-birthday/
+View the website here: https://the1keyy.github.io/brenda-birthday/

 Why This Project Stands Out
-This project showcases creativity, technical execution, and user focused design demonstrating strong frontend development skills in an engaging, real world application.
+This project highlights creativity, technical execution, and user-focused design, showcasing strong frontend development skills in an engaging and interactive web application.

-🚀 Built with passion & code. 💻🎉
+Built with passion and attention to detail.